Harvard-ATG/media_management_vagrant/README.md

 ## Assumptions

 - Must have [vagrant](https://www.vagrantup.com/) and [virtualbox](https://www.virtualbox.org/) installed.
-- Must have downloaded the git repositories for both projects.
+- Must have cloned the git repositories for both projects.
 Put both projects in the same folder so that the following folder structure is possible:
 ```
     media_management_apps/
             media_management_api/